Octopussy and The Living Daylights: "Octopussy"

 Bond chooses not to take Smythe into custody immediately, but leaves him to contemplate his options: suicide or a court martial.
 While hunting for a scorpion fish to feed Octopussy—an octopus that lives offshore of his beach—Smythe is stung by the fish.
 When he goes to feed Octopussy, he is dragged underwater by it as the poison sets in.
 Bond views the death as a suicide, but classifies it as an accidental drowning to spare Smythe's reputation.

 "The Living Daylights"

 Bond is assigned sniper duty to help a British agent—code number 272—escape from East Berlin.
 Bond's duty is to safeguard his crossing into West Berlin by eliminating a top KGB assassin codenamed "Trigger", who has been dispatched to kill 272.
-Bond takes up a position on the western edge of the border, in a hotel overlooking the no-man's land that 272 will have to cross.
+Bond takes up a position on the western edge of the border, in a flat overlooking the no man's land that 272 will have to cross.
 On each of three nights, he sees a female orchestra arrive for rehearsal and leave, and he takes particular notice of a beautiful blonde cellist.
 Once 272 starts to cross the border, Bond sees Trigger get in position to kill him and he realises that she is the cellist.
 He adjusts his aim at the last moment and shoots her weapon instead of killing her, allowing 272 to reach safety.